 Washington, D.C.
-20549

-FORM 10-K

-(Mar k One)

-X ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the fiscal year ended December 31, 2023

-TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 FOR THE TRANSITION PERIOD FROM

-Commission File Number 001-38792

-OR

-(Exact name of Registrant as specified in its Charter)

-Delaware

-(State or other jurisdiction of incorporation)

-(Commission File Number)

-82-2933343 (IRS Employer Identification No.)

-131 Oyster Point Blvd, Suite 600 South San Francisco, California 94080

-(Address of principal executive offices, including zip code)

-(Registrant's telephone number, including area code)

-Not applicable

-(Former name or former address, if changed since last report)

-Securities registered pursuant to Section 12(b) of the Exchange Act:

-Title of each class Trading Symbol Name of each exchange on which registered Common Stock ALEC The Nasdaq Stock Market LLC (The Nasdaq Global Select Market)

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-YES 🗆 NO 🗵

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or 15(d) of the Act, YES \subseteq NO \overline{\text{\text{\text{\text{NO}}}}\)

-Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-YES ⊠ NO □

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-YES 🗵 NO 🗆

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer Accelerated filer X

-Non-accelerated filer Smaller reporting company

-Emerging growth company

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \square

-Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under section 404(b) of the Sarbanes-Oxley Act(15 U.S.C.
+20549 FORM 10-K (Mark One) ⊠ ANNUAL REPORT PURSUANT TO SECTION N 13 OR 15(d) OF THE SECURITIES EXCHANGE For the fiscal year ended December 31, 2023 OR E ACT OF 1934 ☐ TRANSITION REPORT PURSUANT TO SECTIFIED TO TION 13 OR 15(d) OF THE SECURITIES EXCHA NIGE ACT OF 1934 FOR THE TRANSITION PERIOD Commission File Number 001-38792 Alector, Inc. (Exact name of Registrant as specified in its Charter ) Delaware (State or other jurisdiction of incorporation) 001-38792 (Commission File Number) 82-2933343 (IRS Employer Identification No.) 131 Oyster Point Blvd, Suite 600 South San Francisco, California 94080 (Address of principal executive offices, including zip co (415) 231-5660 (Registrant's telephone number, including area code) Not applicable (Former name or former address, if changed since last report of the control of the contr port) Securities registered pursuant to Section 12(b) of the E Exchange Act: Title of each class Trading Symbol Name of each exchange on which registered Common Stock ALEC The Nasdaq Stock Market LLC (The Nasdaq Global Select Market) Indicate by check mark if the registrant is a well-known season Indicate by check mark if the registrant is not required to file re Indicate by check mark whether the registrant: (1) has filed all I such shorter period that the registrant was required to file such I sports pursuant to Section 13 or 15(d) of the Act.
+YES $\square$ NO reports required to be filed by Section 13 or 15(d) of the Secu ☑ rities Exchange Act of 1934 during the preceding 12 months (or for Indicate by check mark whether the registrant has submitted eleduring the preceding 12 months (or for such shorter period that ed pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter $\Box$ Indicate by check mark whether the registrant is a large accelerated filer," "accelerated filer," "sma ated filer, an accelerated filer, a non-accelerated filer, smaller iller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.
+Large accelerated filer Accelerated filer ⊠ Non-accelerated filer □ Emerging growth company □ Smaller reporting company If an emerging growth company, indicate by check mark if the r standards provided pursuant to Section 13(a) of the Exchange A Act. □ I for complying with any new or revised financial accounting previously issued financial statements. $\Box$

+404(b) of the Sarbanes-Oxley Act(15 U.S.C.
 7262(b)) by the registered public accounting firm that prepared or issued its audit report 🗵

-If securities are registered pursuant to Section 12(b) of the Act, indicate by check mark whether the financial statements of the registrant included in the filing reflect the correction of an error to previously issued financial statements. \square
+If securities are registered pursuant to Section 12(b) of the Act, indicate by check mark whether the financial statements of the registrant included in the filing reflect the correction of an error to

-Indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentive-based compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to §240.10D-1(b).
+Indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentive-based compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to §240.10D-1(b). $\Box$

 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-YES \square NO \boxtimes
+YES $\square$ NO $\boxtimes$